timrogers/obsidian-share-as-gist/README.md

 - 🔒 Share your notes privately or publicly
 - 💼 Works with GitHub.com and [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server/admin/overview/about-github-enterprise-server)
 - 🔄 Update your gist when you make changes to your notes
+- 🗑️ Delete a gist if you change your mind

 ## Usage